 Final Project: You will be required to pitch and execute one data journalism story with your teammates.
-The stories must include original analysis of data you have obtained, a graphic or visualization of that data and a story worth publishing on "datahotpot" (or news media if possible).
+The stories must include original analysis of data you have obtained, a graphic or visualization of that data and a story worth publishing on "datahotpot" (or media agency if possible).
+The course is based on a 'milestone reporting' schedule, with storyboarding, data collection, data analysis, data visualisation and digital narrative being completed as part of the final report, with teacher guidance throughout the project schedule.